b00tc4mp/eurofirms-bootcamp-202305/staff/cristian-giraldez-seijo/fullstack/project/doc/README.md

 ## Functional description

 Choose Your Own Adventure" stories are accessible to all users, but by registering, users can embark on an exciting literary journey, creating original plots or derived from existing stories.
+Unregistered users can access and read content on the aplication.
+Registered users have more options: explore, create and improve stories.
+They can write complete stories.
+They can also answer questions or add subplots that start at a specific point and end at a "shortcut," facilitating transitions.
+Only the author sees messages about unconventional chapters, which are links to other segments.
+These shortcuts can include time jumps and give readers choice about which parts to read.
 What adventure will you choose?
 Do you dare to write your own?

 ### Use cases